gitcoinco/retrofunding-api/README.md

 Nice to have
 -------------
-POST/ pool/calculate-distribution ( this will be internally called when allocation is called
+POST/ pool/distribution/calculate (this will be internally called when vote is called)

 ```